protobufjs/protobuf.js/README.md

         throw Error(errMsg);

     // Create a new message
-    var message = AwesomeMessage.creeate(payload); // or use .fromObject if conversion is necessary
+    var message = AwesomeMessage.create(payload); // or use .fromObject if conversion is necessary

     // Encode a message to an Uint8Array (browser) or Buffer (node) var buffer = AwesomeMessage.encode(message).finish();